-They’ve used this power to push up house prices, inflate speculative financial markets, and starve small businesses of investment.
+They’ve used this power to push up house prices, inflate speculative financial bubbles, and starve small businesses of investment.
 They have no legal obligation to use this massive power in the interests of society as a whole, and we have no way of holding them accountable when they use it badly.

 2. This power to create money is concentrated with just a few people at the top of the biggest banks

 Today, approximately 85% of the UK’s money exists on the books of just five banks.
 These five banks are controlled by just 78 board members, who take the key decisions about how much money is created, and what that money is used for.

 This is a huge amount of power concentrated in very few hands, with next to no transparency or accountability to wider society.
 Instead, the people that run banks are primarily concerned with increasing the profitability of the bank, by increasing their lending (and therefore the amount of money they create) as quickly as possible.

 It’s dangerous and undemocratic to leave this much power in the hands of people who have no accountability to society, and the financial crisis has shown how severe the consequences of doing this can be.

 3. Banks have more ‘spending power’ than the government